syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 ---
 layout: post
-title: Migrating from classic WPF Schedule to new WPF Scheduler control |Syncfusion |
+title: Migrating from WPF classic Schedule to Scheduler control |Syncfusion|
 description: Learn here all about to migrating from classic WPF Schedule to new WPF Scheduler control and the rich set of features of Scheduler control and more.
 platform: wpf
 control: SfScheduler